fordtom/BingoBot/README.md

 ### AI Integration

-BingoBot includes AI integration:
+The AI module integrates with OpenAI's Responses API using the `gpt-4.1-mini` model to provide AI-powered assistance.

+**Command**

-- `/ask <question>` - Ask the AI assistant a question
+- `/ask <question>`: Ask the AI assistant a question.
+The bot will defer the response, query the OpenAI API, and follow up with a formatted answer mentioning you.

+**Environment**

+Requires the `OPENAI_API_KEY` environment variable to be set (see Setup).

 ## Docker Support